What Is Temporary Car Insurance?

 Is temporary car insurance more expensive than a regular policy?

-On a per-day basis, yes — short-term coverage typically costs $5 to $15 per day.
-For context, a standard six-month full-coverage policy now averages $1,200–$1,350 nationally (roughly $6.67–$7.50/day).
+On a per-day basis, yes — short-term coverage typically costs $10 to $15 per day.
+For context, a standard full-coverage policy now averages $2,328–$2,697 nationally in 2026 (roughly $7–$11/day).
 However, if you only need coverage for a few days or weeks, temporary options are more cost-effective than paying for an entire six-month policy you won't fully use.

 What happens if I drive without insurance between policies?

-Driving without insurance, even briefly, can result in serious consequences: fines, license suspension, vehicle impoundment, and even personal financial liability if you're in an accident.
-A lapse in coverage can also cause your future insurance rates to increase significantly.
+Driving without insurance, even briefly, can result in serious consequences: fines ranging from $100 to $5,000 depending on the state and offense, license suspension, vehicle impoundment, and personal financial liability if you're in an accident.
+A lapse in coverage can also cause your future insurance rates to increase significantly for three to five years.
 Always make sure there's no gap between your old and new policy effective dates — same-day coverage from major insurers makes this easy to avoid.

 Can I get same-day car insurance coverage?

 Yes.
-Several major insurers — including GEICO, Progressive, State Farm, and Liberty Mutual — offer same-day coverage with instant digital proof of insurance.
+Several major insurers — including Progressive, Allstate, State Farm, Liberty Mutual, and Nationwide — offer same-day coverage with instant digital proof of insurance.
 You can typically get a quote, bind a policy, and receive your insurance ID card within minutes online or through a mobile app.
 This is the fastest way to get legally covered when you need it immediately, whether you're at a dealership or between policies.
+Digital proof of insurance is now accepted in all 50 states and D.C.